 Cool the cake on a cooling rack for 30 minutes.
 Remove the cake from the pan and cool completely on the rack.

-Make the whipped topping: Place the cream, sugar, and vanilla in a large bowl.
+Place the cream, sugar, and vanilla in a large bowl.
 Beat with a hand mixer on medium-high speed until stiff peaks form.

 Cover the entire cake with the whipped cream frosting.
 Arrange the berries in a flag shape by making a square of blueberries in the top lefthand corner and then making stripes with the sliced strawberries.
 You can use a small offset spatula to mark lines for the stripes, if needed.